Eddie Blair

 James Edward Blair (August 5, 1871 – March 8, 1913) was an American football player and coach and physician.
 He was early professional football player with the Latrobe Athletic Association.
 He later relocated to Burlington, New Jersey where he took a prominent part in the city council for a time and was a surgeon for the Third Battalion of the New Jersey National Guard.
 He was a charter member of the Burlington Elks Lodge and was a thirty-second degree Mason.
 He also was affiliated with the Sons of Veterans.

 Football

 Blair began his career with the Latrobe A. A. in 1895 as an amateur player.
-However, his major claim to fame came when a scheduling conflict led to him being replaced by John Brallier, who became the first openly professional football player.
+However, his major claim to fame came when a scheduling conflict led to his being replaced by John Brallier, who became the first openly professional football player.

 In 1895 Blair found himself in a scheduling conflict.
 Edward, who also played baseball in nearby Greensburg, discovered it that the team's first football game against the Jeannette Athletic Association conflicted with a prior baseball commitment.
 Latrobe manager David Berry, who was now seeking a replacement for Blair, had heard of Brallier's performance as the Indiana Normal quarterback and signed him to play in the game for $10 plus expenses.

 Blair served as the head football coach at Sewanee: The University of the South in 1896.